 If a student has a full operating system then generally they can overcome most compatibility issues that may present themselves.

 It also means that our teachers can plan with confidence that the student devices will support certain applications or file formats they choose to use.
 Additionally, students of St Andrew's College qualify for a free copy of Microsoft Office 365 (desktop version and online version).

 Cyclone Computers is a New Zealand owned company with head offices in Christchurch.
 We recommend them as a great company to work with, however there is no requirement for you to purchase from them and we do not profit from purchases of devices through this channel.

-To avoid disappointment when preparing for a new school year, we strongly encourage parents to place an order with Cyclone Computers before the end of December.
-Due to high demand and supply levels, some models may not be available at short notice if ordering is left until mid-to-late January.
+To avoid disappointment when preparing for a new school year, we strongly encourage parents to place an order with Cyclone Computers as soon as possible.
+Due to high demand and supply levels, some models already have long lead-times.